Polish–Lithuanian War: Diplomatic developments

-Lithuania did not receive international recognition (it was first recognized de jure in July 1920 by Soviet Russia) as the Entente hoped to revive the Russian Empire within its former territory, which included Lithuania.
-Lithuania was looking for a support in Germany and Russia.
+Lithuania did not receive international recognition (it was first recognized de jure in July 1920 by Soviet Russia as part of the peace treaty) as the Entente hoped to revive the Russian Empire within its former territory, which included Lithuania.
+Lithuania was looking for support in Germany and Russia.
 In Paris, Voldemaras made contact with Russian delegates to the Paris Conference, who resented an independent Poland and were also interested in limiting its influence in the east and blocking a Polish-Lithuanian agreement.
 However, they had no real power in Russia, besides that they themselves considered Lithuania part of Russia, so no agreement was reached.
 Contacts with the Germans were much more fruitful.
-Germany realized that France was interested in a strong Polish ally east of Germany.
-So, for their part, they supported the building of Lithuania, which would be unfriendly to Poland.
+Germany realized that France was interested in a strong Polish ally east of Germany; so Germany, for its part, supported the building of Lithuania, which would be unfriendly to Poland.
 Threatened from both sides, the Lithuanian government turned to Germany for military and financial assistance.
 German troops remained in Kaunas in early 1919, and the government was supported by German loans.
 The military presence in Lithuania also gave Germany cover for East Prussia and the ability to control the situation in Russia.

 The Lithuanian delegation was also present at the Paris Peace Conference, where its leader Augustinas Voldemaras focused on receiving recognition of independent Lithuania and its borders.
 Voldemaras demanded 125,000 square kilometers for Lithuania, not only with Vilnius but also Suwałki and Białystok.
 He also accused Poland of being partitionist, and portrayed Poland as an anti-Semitic state that was a threat to Lithuanian Jews.
-On the other hand Voldemaras battled negative propaganda that the Council of Lithuania was a German puppet, that Lithuanians harboured pro-Bolshevik attitudes, or that Lithuania was too small and weak to survive without a union with Poland.
+On the other hand, Voldemaras battled negative propaganda that the Council of Lithuania was a German puppet, that Lithuanians harboured pro-Bolshevik attitudes, or that Lithuania was too small and weak to survive without a union with Poland.
 Under article 87 of the Versailles Treaty, the Principal Allied Powers reserved to themselves the right to determine Poland's eastern frontier.

 The war situation and the unstable political situation in both countries did not facilitate contacts between the two governments.
-Lithuanians protested the presence of Polish troops on Lithuanian territory in early January 1919, but the information reached Warsaw when Vilinius was already in Bolshevik hands.
+Lithuanians protested the presence of Polish troops on Lithuanian territory in early January 1919, but the information reached Warsaw when Vilnius was already in Bolshevik hands.
 The Poles responded on February 12 by rejecting Lithuanian demands for lands they considered their own, but offered to open direct diplomatic talks.
 The Lithuanian delegation reached Warsaw on April 18, a day before the entrance of Polish troops to Vilnius.

 Meanwhile, Michal Römer, a Lithuanian patriot and veteran of Polish Legions under Piłsudski, went to Kaunas on a mission, and was expected to convince Lithuanian politicians of federation.
 However, he only found understanding among Lithuanians of Polish culture.
 On April 17, Lithuanian politicians categorically rejected the federation's proposals.